PhillipMogensen/TMTI_FrozenCopy/README.md

 # Usage
 ## Testing global hypotheses
 The workhorse function for global hypothesis testing is called `TMTI`.
-It takes as it's main input a vector of $p$-values, which (unless a $\gamma$-function is explicitly specified) are assumed to be independent.
-The $p$-value calculation is exact when the length of the input vector is below $100$, but a bootstrap approximation is used for longer vectors.
+It takes as it's main input a vector of p-values, which (unless a gamma-function is explicitly specified) are assumed to be independent.
+The p-value calculation is exact when the length of the input vector is below 100, but a bootstrap approximation is used for longer vectors.

-Additional arguments that can be supplied are (among others) `K` (an integer which indicates a rank truncation index) and `tau` (a float in $(0,1)$ which indicates a truncation threshold).
+Additional arguments that can be supplied are (among others) `K` (an integer which indicates a rank truncation index) and `tau` (a float in (0,1) which indicates a truncation threshold).

 Example:
 ```